SamBouwer/any-docker/README.md

 - any-sync-node
 - any-sync-filenode

+## Troubleshooting

+In the case you run into an error, please remove the `any-docker` folder and start from scratch.
+There might be some leftover file from a previous run that is not compatible with a newer version of this repo, or a newer version of the Anytype source files.
+Either way, please submit a Github Issue so I can improve the script :).

 ## Contribute

 I'm building a Dockerfile and supporting scripts and files based on the instructions as posted here: https://tech.anytype.io/how-to/self-hosting